 In order to grow your real estate investment business you need to enter the Non-QM (Non-Qualified Mortgage) market.
 By doing so it allows you to legally incorporate and shield your personal finances and family from liability should injury, damage or death occur at your rental property, something you can’t do under Conventional loan standards outside the usual limits of an insurance policy.
 In addition, Non-QM loans tend to be more asset based versus basing approval upon your personal income and tax returns, which in many cases aren’t even required in the Non-QM arena.
 But everything comes at a cost though.
 You will pay more for the flexibility and creativity of Non-QM loans both upfront and throughout the duration of the loan.
 However, if you’re a savvy real estate investor, you will know how to spot a deal that will work under the Non-QM umbrella.

 #3-Stop avoiding commercial property

 You don’t need deep money pockets or super-intelligence to buy a commercial building and rent it out to business tenants.
 In fact, you have far greater revenue potential in the commercial market than the residential market while using many of the same principals of residential investing.
 And when I speak of commercial property I don’t necessarily mean buying a 50-story skyscraper either.
 Instead try a neighborhood strip mall, corner store building, a large home that can be converted into small offices for accounting or law firms or perhaps a 5-15 unit apartment building.
 Whatever it is don’t be afraid to step into the commercial market!

-#4-Stop being unrealistic on Fix-N-Flip projects, put in quality work and material.
+#4-Be realistic on Fix-N-Flip projects put in quality work and material.

 #5-Stop being unorganized!!